chindraba-work/repo-template/README.md

 1. Create the git repo according to the normal workflow, whatever that is in your situation.
 2. Enter the root of the repository
-3. Create a repo-filler.conf file in the root (copy the template from here)
+3. Create a `repo-filler.conf` file in the repo root (copy the template from here)
 4. Adjust the values in the config file to meet the needs of the repo
-5. Launch the filler tool, fill-repo, while in the target repo root
+5. Launch the filler tool, `fill-repo`, while in the target repo root

 [TOP](#contents)